POAM Meets with senator peters: MONDAY, MAY 14th, 2018

 Washington, DC 20003

 and Zephranie Buetow, Deputy Legislative Director/Counsel

 Washington, DC 20515

-POAM met with Senator Gary Peters to speak about the National Criminal Justice Commission and ways to support the Senator in his efforts on Project Safe Neighborhoods, advocating for local law enforcement issues, as well as his efforts on Criminal Justice reform.
+POAM meets with Senator Peters to speak about the National Criminal Justice Commission and ways to support the Senator in his efforts on Project Safe Neighborhoods, advocating for local law enforcement issues, as well as his efforts on Criminal Justice Reform.

 Sen. Peters National Criminal Justice Commission Provision Approved by Judiciary Committee

 WASHINGTON, D.C. – The Senate Judiciary Committee today approved a provision based on bipartisan legislation introduced by U.S. Senators Gary Peters (D-MI), Lindsey Graham (R-SC) and John Cornyn (R-TX) that would create a National Criminal Justice Commission.
 The commission would be tasked with conducting a top-to-bottom review and proposing recommendations to address the most pressing issues facing our nation’s criminal justice system.
 The provision passed as part of broader sentencing reform legislation.

 “It’s been more than 50 years since we last conducted a comprehensive review of our criminal justice system, and this commission is long overdue,” said Senator Peters.
 “Every American should trust that they will be treated equally under the law, but numerous incidents in cities across the country have eroded faith in America’s in the system.
 It’s clear we need to address these serious concerns, including police and community relationships, our growing prison population and the cycle of recidivism.
 I’m pleased the Judiciary Committee approved this bipartisan provision that will help us identify solutions to ensure we are administering justice in a fair, equitable and effective way for every American.”